greg-raven/Uncommon-Sense/_drafts/all.md

 All authority is quite degrading.
 Oscar Wilde

 A little government and a little luck are necessary in life, but only a fool trusts either of them.
-P. J. O’Rourke
+P. J. O'Rourke

 Feeling good about government is like looking on the bright side of any catastrophe.
 When you quit looking on the bright side, the catastrophe is still there.
-P. J. O’Rourke
+P. J. O'Rourke

-Nobody should be compelled to respect an ideology that doesn’t respect them.
+Nobody should be compelled to respect an ideology that doesn't respect them.
 Pat Condell

-We are apt to shut our eyes against a painful truth … For my part, I am willing to know the whole truth; to know the worst; and to provide for it.
+We are apt to shut our eyes against a painful truth ...
+For my part, I am willing to know the whole truth; to know the worst; and to provide for it.
 Patrick Henry

-It was self-serving politicians who convinced recent generations of Americans that we could all stand in a circle with our hands in each other’s pockets and somehow get rich.
+It was self-serving politicians who convinced recent generations of Americans that we could all stand in a circle with our hands in each other's pockets and somehow get rich.
 Paul Harvey

 The study of history is a powerful antidote to contemporary arrogance.
 Paul Johnson